nautobot/nautobot/nautobot/docs/plugins/development.md

 Plugins can modify the existing navigation bar layout by defining `menu_items` inside of `navigation.py`.
 Using the key and weight system, a developer can integrate the plugin amongst existing menu tabs, groups, items and buttons and/or create entirely new menus as desired.

-More documentation and examples can be found [here](../development/navigation-menu.md).
+More documentation and examples can be found in the [Navigation Menu](../development/navigation-menu.md) guide.

 ### Home Page Content

 Plugins can add content to the Nautobot home page by defining `layout` inside of `homepage.py`.
 Using the key and weight system, a developer can integrate the plugin content amongst existing panels, groups, and items and/or create entirely new panels as desired.

-More documentation and examples can be found [here](../development/homepage.md).
+More documentation and examples can be found in the guide on [Home Page Panels](../development/homepage.md).

 ## Integrating with GraphQL